JoshRestuccia/swe_spring2023/README.md

 ![image](https://user-images.githubusercontent.com/31039632/233249888-e54e23fc-16bc-4f98-b017-bb9d1584a101.png)

-This will start the database running and popuate the MySQL database with the correct schemas and be able to receive requests from the front-end
+This will start the database running and populate the MySQL database with the correct schemas and be able to receive requests from the front-end

 #### Members: Joshua Restuccia, Sean Cook, Oliver Peralta, and Carl-Frederic Theodate